ESL Program - Title III

 ESL Instruction is effective when curriculum is based upon grade level content and instruction that is designed for the English proficiency level of the learner.
 A variety of print materials and digital tools are available for teachers.

-Entering, Emerging, and Developing proficient English Learners receive frequent "pullout" instruction of language development that is based on grade-level concepts.
+Entering and Emerging proficient English Learners receive intensive instruction of language development that is based on grade-level concepts.
 The use of controlled vocabulary selected from essential curriculum ensures that students learn as much grade level information as possible.

-When possible, ESL and mainstream teachers plan together and co-teach.
+When possible, ESL and mainstream teachers plan together and co-teach Developing, Expanding, Reaching, and Bridging proficient English Learners.
 In this way, it is possible to increase the capacity of both teachers to meet the needs of ELs by the ESL teacher modeling appropriately-modified instruction and the mainstream teacher modeling grade-level skills and content instruction.
 The language of instruction is English.
 Instruction and assessment are based upon the goals and standards of the WIDA English Language Proficiency Standards for Pre K-12 Students.

 For more information contact: